A Look At My New Design Setup

 For the longest time you’ve known me as someone who uses Ubuntu, but lately I feel somewhat limited by Linux, considering some of the things I want to do.

 I’d really like to get back into using Illustrator, and as previously mentioned, I’d like to start PC gaming as well.
-From what I understand, there’s little hacks for getting Steam running on Ubuntu, but it’s not ideal and I’d rather just do things the way they were intended to be done and make life easy.

 I’d also like to experiment with live streaming some design sessions on Youtube, which requires special software that only runs on Windows and Mac.
 Youtube streaming only works with Open Broadcaster as far as Linux goes, but I just couldn’t seem to get it running on my Ubuntu machine.